alarm-redist/fifty-states/analyses/SC_cd_2020/doc_SC_cd_2020.md

 We do not adhere to all criteria in the guidelines.
 We include the following constraints:

 1. We enforce a maximum population deviation of 0.5%.
-1. We impose a hinge constraint on the Black Voting Age Population so that it encourages district BVAP of above 49 percent.
-This aims to ensure that Black voters can elect their candidate of choice in districts with high BVAP.
+1. We impose a hinge constraint on the Black Voting Age Population so that it encourages district BVAP of above 40%.
+Districts with BVAP of 30% or less are not penalized as much.
+Together, these aim to ensure that Black voters can elect their candidate of choice in districts with high BVAP.
 1. We impose a municipality-split constraint to lower the number of municipality splits.

 ## Data Sources